 I’m not a huge fan of round-up articles and listicles.
 Yep, I said it.
 They end up being the first 5 items that show up on a Google search, but not this one.
 I own and operate a tour operator in Rome and have lived there for over a decade.
 I’ve seen Rome change and evolve over the years and loved every minute of it.

+While the information we provide here is free, we also sell tours at very reasonable prices.
 I’m passionate about the city of Rome and I want you to be as well.
 That’s why The Roman Guy offers a variety of Rome guided tours and day trips.
 We offer lots of Rome tours, including a local food tour in Trastavere.
 Come experience The Eternal City’s amazing aperitivos and apericenas with The Roman Guy!

 Advice from a Local